Neeleshsingh30/DSA_problems/README.md

 # 📘 DSA Problems in Python

 This repository contains **Data Structures and Algorithms (DSA)** problems solved using **Python**.
-The goal of this repository is to strengthen problem-solving skills and build a strong foundation for **coding interviews, competitive programming, and placements**.
+The goal of this repository is to strengthen problem-solving skills and build a strong foundation

 ---